Inter Miami CF denies report Beckham selling share of team

 MIAMI - Inter Miami CF is denying that David Beckham is selling his share of the team.

-A report by Spanish writer Cristian Rivas indicated that Beckham was going to sell his portion of the MLS team to co-owner Jorge Mas.
+A report by Spanish writer Cristian Rivas indicated that Beckham was going to sell his portion of the Major League Soccer team to co-owner Jorge Mas.

 Beckham would still be involved in the project and be a face of the team.